Affiliate Disclosure

 As with any new or existing medical condition, good communication is crucial to effective diabetes management.
 Caregivers help people with diabetes manage their blood sugar, blood pressure, and cholesterol effectively and get preventive care.

-Regular monitoring and managing diabetes is essential to prevent complications.
-Therefore, caregivers can be proactive in helping maintain reasonable blood sugar control and overall health monitoring alongside their loved one.
+Regular monitoring and managing diabetes are essential to prevent complications.
+Therefore, caregivers can be proactive in helping maintain reasonable blood sugar control and overall health monitoring alongside their loved ones.

-Stress can impact blood sugar levels therefor stress management a crucial part of helping manage diabetes.
-Practice stress-relief activities together, like gentle stretches, breathing exercises like with Komuso (calming breathing tool, and guided breathwork courses), or walking at a park with a group of friends.
+Stress can impact blood sugar levels.
+Therefore, stress management is a crucial part of helping manage diabetes.
+Practice stress-relief activities together, like gentle stretches, breathing exercises with Headspace (calming breathing tool and guided breathwork courses), or walking in a park with friends.

 Diet and exercise planning